top of page

 How is ketamine administered?

-At Ketamine Center of Central Georgia, Dr. Greenberg will administer ketamine by slow intravenous infusion (typically through an IV placed in your arm) over 40-60 minutes in a calm, quiet, comfortable environment.
-Clinical studies have demonstrated that a series of six IV ketamine infusions (referred to as the “induction” series) should be administered over the course of 4-6 weeks in order to achieve optimal therapeutic results, followed by periodic “maintenance” infusions as necessary to maintain those positive results.
-The dosing schedule for treatment of chronic pain conditions differs somewhat.
-For specific treatment protocols, see the “Treatment Plans” section of our site.
+At Ketamine Center of Central Georgia, Dr. Greenberg will administer ketamine by slow intravenous infusion (typically through a very small IV placed in your arm) over 40 minutes in a calm, quiet, comfortable environment.
+Clinical studies have demonstrated that, for mental health conditions, a series of six IV ketamine infusions (referred to as the “induction” series) should be administered over the course of 3-6 weeks in order to achieve the best therapeutic results, followed by occasional “maintenance” infusions as necessary to maintain those positive results.
+The dosing protocol for treatment of chronic pain conditions differs somewhat.
+In select cases, other routes of administration may be clinically appropriate.
+For specific treatment protocols, please see the Treatment Plans section of our site.

 How soon can I expect results?

-Ketamine is considered a revolutionary treatment largely because it works so much faster than traditional antidepressants (which can take up to 6 weeks to take effect).
+Ketamine is considered a revolutionary treatment largely because it works so much faster than traditional antidepressants (which can take 6-8 weeks to take effect).
 Many patients can experience improvement almost immediately after an infusion, but some may not notice a difference until hours or even days after infusion.
 Alternatively, some patients experience steady, incremental improvement in their symptoms with each subsequent infusion.
 There are also a few patients who may feel temporarily worse after an infusion before starting to feel better.

 How long do these results last?